Egbert-Azure/egbert-azure.Github.io/_posts/2023-08-11-USCF 21ENs03-Game-With-M-Nohr.md

 tags: [chess, USCF, tournament, Electronic Knights, competitive chess, Chesspunks, strategy, analysis, results]
 ---

+## Chess and Virtual Friendship: An Unforeseen Encounter"

+In the realm of chess, unexpected connections can lead to remarkable stories.
+My recent game with my virtual chess friend, Matt Nohr, exemplifies how chess can bridge friendship, innovation, and competition.

+Matt and I had previously collaborated on integrating a cluster chess engine into ChessBase, an endeavor that fused our love for chess and technology.
+Little did I know that our paths would cross again in the Electronic Knights Semi-Finals tournament.

+Facing Matt across the virtual board was both thrilling and sentimental.
+Our game reflected our shared experiences and the power of correspondence chess to connect players beyond the game itself.
+As the pieces moved, so did our shared history.

+This encounter showcased the essence of chess—its ability to unite people and create lasting connections.
+From collaboration to competition, chess surprises and inspires us, reminding us that friendships can be forged across the chessboard.

+**The game below will also be published in the "Chess Games Replay" section of my blog page.
+Enjoy**

 <link rel="stylesheet" type="text/css" href="https://pgn.chessbase.com/CBReplay.css"/>
 <script src="https://pgn.chessbase.com/jquery-3.0.0.min.js"></script>
 <script src="https://pgn.chessbase.com/cbreplay.js" type="text/javascript"></script>